 Big Five Personality Test

-(Anyone) This career assessment has 50 items that must be rated on a 5-point scale where 1 means “Disagree” to 5 which means “Agree”.
-The Big Five takes less than 10 minutes to complete.
+(Anyone) This career assessment has 50 items to be rated on a 5-point scale.
+On the scale, 1 means “Disagree” to 5 which means “Agree”.
+The Big Five assessment takes less than 10 minutes to complete.

-(Anyone) A survey which will take between 5 and 10 minutes to complete.
-This survey will let users rate activities they enjoy, their personal qualities, and academic subject of interest.
-Career Wise will then cluster career areas around personal likes.
+(Anyone) This survey takes 5 to 10 minutes to complete.
+This survey rates activities people enjoy, personal qualities, and academic subject of interest.
+Career Wise then clusters career areas based on personal likes.

 (Anyone) You may know this test by the name: StrengthsFinder.
 This talent assessment is offered by the Gallup organization.
 They acknowledge that the assessment will help you discover what you naturally do best, learn how to develop those talents and use your results to effectively live your best life.

-(Anyone) This is a well-known, widely used self assessment tool that helps with understanding one’s dominant personality style.
-It is designed to look at your decisiveness, interactiveness, stability and cautiousness.
+(Anyone) DISC is a well-known and widely used self assessment.
+Discovering one’s dominant personality style results from using this popular tool.
+DISC looks at your decisiveness, interactiveness, stability and cautiousness.

 (Anyone) This is a free, 10 minute test that will give you valuable insights on your interests and how those interests could translate into career and work success.
 Most career centers can help you take the Holland Code test and will explain the results.